Christiano Ronaldo had both an incredible miss and amazing free kick goal in Real Madrid's Copa del Rey ouster

 — beIN SPORTS USA (@beINSPORTSUSA) January 25, 2017

-It was the sort of effort Ronaldo attempts all the time but almost never scores from, putting his shot in the stands or into the wall most of the time.
+It was the sort of effort Ronaldo attempts all the time but almost never scores from, either putting his shot in the stands or into the wall most of the time.
 When he pulls it off, though, it looks spectacular, like this time around.

-Real’s pursuit of the goal that would tie things up on aggregate would be in vain though.
-And Celta got another one in the 85th minute, when Daniel Wass finished well with a placed shot from the edge of the box.
+Real’s pursuit of the goal that would tie things up on aggregate would be in vain, though.
+And Celta got another one in the 85th minute when Daniel Wass finished well with a placed shot from the edge of the box.

 Looks like it's over for @realmadriden… 2-1 https://t.co/0nf2A8EtAH